This page describes some “best practices” regarding web security, and details CodeIgniter’s internal security features.

-Other than that however, there’s no point in forcing a rule that a password can only be up to a number of characters, or that it can’t contain a certain set of special characters.
+There’s no point in forcing a rule that a password can only be up to a number of characters, or that it can’t contain a certain set of special characters.

 Not only does this reduce security instead of improving it, but there’s literally no reason to do it.
 No technical limitations and no (practical) storage constraints apply once you’ve hashed them, none!